kenjiao101/tes-bikin-/porto1.md

 ## 📌 Overview

-Proyek ini mengimplementasikan model **Mixed-Integer Programming (MIP)** dan **Linear Programming (LP)** untuk mengoptimalkan alokasi dan biaya tenaga kerja pada sistem bike-sharing Seoul.
-Dataset yang digunakan adalah Seoul Bike Sharing Demand dari UCI Repository (8.760 record selama satu tahun penuh, Desember 2017 sampai November 2018), yang diolah menjadi profil demand per jam sebagai input kebutuhan staf.
-Model diselesaikan menggunakan solver CBC via PuLP, lalu divalidasi dan diuji pada sembilan skenario empiris berbasis musim dan status hari libur, analisis sensitivitas parametrik melalui tornado chart, kurva trade-off biaya terhadap service level, serta diagnostik LP relaxation dengan shadow price.
-Output akhirnya adalah kerangka keputusan operasional yang secara kuantitatif menunjukkan biaya optimal per skenario, urutan prioritas validasi asumsi, dan batas service level yang sepadan dari sisi penghematan biaya.
+This project implements a **Mixed-Integer Programming (MIP)** and **Linear Programming (LP)** model to optimize workforce allocation and cost for Seoul's bike-sharing system.
+The dataset used is the Seoul Bike Sharing Demand dataset from the UCI Repository (8,760 records spanning one full year, December 2017 through November 2018), which is processed into an hourly demand profile used as input for staffing requirements.
+The model is solved using the CBC solver via PuLP, then validated and tested across nine empirical scenarios based on season and holiday status, parametric sensitivity analysis via a tornado chart, a cost-versus-service-level trade-off curve, and additional diagnostics through LP relaxation with shadow prices.
+The final output is an operational decision-making framework that quantitatively shows the optimal cost per scenario, a priority order for validating assumptions, and the service-level threshold that corresponds to cost savings.

 ---

 ## ❓ Problem Statement

-**Konteks:** Sistem bike-sharing di perkotaan menghadapi tantangan alokasi staf yang tidak mudah karena demand bergerak sangat dinamis, bimodal dalam satu hari, berbeda jauh antarmusim (rasio hingga 4,6 kali antara Summer dan Winter berdasarkan data Seoul 2017-2018), dan dipengaruhi status hari libur.
-Tanpa kerangka analitik yang terstruktur, operator cenderung memakai pendekatan statis yang menghasilkan overstaffing di periode sepi sekaligus understaffing di jam puncak.
+**Context:** Urban bike-sharing systems face a non-trivial staffing allocation challenge because demand is highly dynamic, bimodal within a single day, varies widely between seasons (a ratio of up to 4.6 times between Summer and Winter based on the 2017-2018 Seoul data), and is influenced by holiday status.
+Without a structured analytical framework, operators tend to rely on static approaches that result in overstaffing during quiet periods and understaffing during peak hours at the same time.

-**Gap:** Pendekatan workforce planning yang umum digunakan bergantung pada aturan praktis atau perencanaan manual yang tidak memperhitungkan variasi demand secara sistematis.
-Tidak ada mekanisme formal untuk mengukur seberapa sensitif biaya terhadap perubahan parameter operasional seperti kapasitas per staf atau target service level, padahal informasi ini krusial untuk pengambilan keputusan kebijakan.
+**Gap:** Commonly used workforce planning approaches rely on rules of thumb or manual planning that do not systematically account for demand variation.
+There is no formal mechanism to measure how sensitive cost is to changes in operational parameters such as capacity per staff member or target service level, even though this information is crucial for policy decision-making.

-**Solusi:** Proyek ini memformulasikan masalah alokasi staf sebagai shift scheduling Mixed-Integer Program (varian set-covering Dantzig) dengan variabel staf tambahan sebagai katup pengaman kapasitas.
-Model diuji pada berbagai skenario empiris dan parametrik, menghasilkan tabel dan kurva keputusan yang dapat langsung dipakai sebagai landasan diskusi kebijakan operasional.
+**Solution:** This project formulates the staffing allocation problem as a shift scheduling Mixed-Integer Program (a variant of Dantzig's set-covering formulation), with a supplemental staff variable acting as a capacity safety valve.
+The model is tested across various empirical and parametric scenarios, producing decision tables and curves that can be used directly as a basis for operational policy discussions.

 ---